cucumber/docs/content/docs/community/contributing-to-documentation.md

 * If needed, describe what the result of each step should be

 # Toolchain
-The documentation is written in [Markdown](http://toolchain.gitbook.com/syntax/markdown.html) (simple markup).
+The documentation is written in [Markdown](http://toolchain.gitbook.com/syntax/markdown.html).

 The documentation is stored in the [docs.cucumber.io project on Github](https://github.com/cucumber/docs.cucumber.io).